genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 | `neutralFillInputActive` | `--neutral-fill-input-active` | <color-token tokenName="neutralFillInputActive"></color-token>  |
 | `neutralFillInputFocus` | `--neutral-fill-input-focus` | <color-token tokenName="neutralFillInputFocus"></color-token> |

-#### Neutral Fill Stealth
+#### Neutral fill stealth

-More subtle than `neutralFill` in that the resting state is transparent.
-Often used for low-priority features to draw less attention.
+This is more subtle than `neutralFill` where the resting state is transparent.
+It is often used for low-priority features to draw less attention.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |